ScienceParkStudyGroup/rna-seq-lesson/_episodes/03-qc-of-sequencing-results.md

 ~~~
 {: .bash}
 <br>
-Just like with star the genome needs to be indexed.
+Just like with star the genome needs to be unzipped and indexed.
 ~~~
+$ gunzip AtChromosome1.fa.gz

 $ hisat2-build -p 2 AtChromosome1.fa AtChromosome1
 ~~~
 {: .bash}
 <br>
 Create a directory to store the alignment files and go into the directory trimmed where the trimmed files are located.
 ~~~
+$ cd /workspace/

 $ mkdir mapped

 $ cd trimmed